Bengt-M/Arduino/Rc-Control/Rc-Control.md

 This worked well and the last touch was to assign the channels to the correct game controller functions.
 I connected to windows and it was identified as a game controller in the Devices and Printers page.
 Right-click and open Game controller settings, then click Properties.
 Testing one stick movement at a time I could find out how to map the transmitter channels to joystick functions.

+(And now the symbolic link above is not needed.
+Autodiscovery works fine also on Linux.
+Suppose it was only necessary for FMSPIC, which is a serial interface)

 The final step was to build a small box.
 I just cut some plywood and glued together.
 I mounted the board and the USB cable inside using a little hot glue, and then wrapped it all with tape.

 [Here](../../../raw/master/Rc-Control/Rc-Control.ino) is the final sketch.